Holy Week: Holy Saturday (Black Saturday)

 The Liturgy begins after sundown on Holy Saturday as the crowd gathers inside the unlit church.
 In the darkness (often in a side chapel of the church building or, preferably, outside the church), a new fire is kindled and blessed by the priest.
 This new fire symbolizes the light of salvation and hope that God brought into the world through Christ's Resurrection, dispelling the darkness of sin and death.
 From this fire is lit the Paschal candle, symbolizing the Light of Christ.
-This Paschal candle will be used throughout the season of Easter, remaining in the sanctuary of the Church or near the lectern, and throughout the coming year at baptisms and funerals, reminding all that Christ is "light and life."
+This Paschal candle will be used throughout the Eastertide, remaining in the sanctuary of the Church or near the lectern, and is kept in the baptistry throughout the liturgical year so that in the celebrations of baptisms the candles of the baptized may be lit from the candle.

 The candles of those present are lit from the Paschal candle.
-As this symbolic "Light of Christ" spreads throughout those gathered, the darkness is decreased.
-A deacon, or the priest if there is no deacon, carries the Paschal Candle at the head of the entrance procession and, at three points, stops and chants the proclamation "The Light of Christ" (until Easter 2011, the official English text was "Christ our Light"), to which the people respond "Thanks be to God."
+As this symbolic "light of Christ" spreads throughout those gathered, the darkness is decreased.
+A deacon, or the priest if there is no deacon, carries the Paschal Candle at the head of the entrance procession and, at three points, stops and chants the proclamation "The Light of Christ" (until Easter 2011, the official English text was "Christ our Light"), to which the people respond "Thanks be to God".
 Once the procession concludes with the singing of the third proclamation, the lights throughout the church are lit, except for the altar candles.
 Then the deacon or a cantor chants the Exultet, also called the "Easter Proclamation".
-After that, the people put aside their candles and sit down for the Liturgy of the Word.
+After that, the people extinguish their candles and sit down for the Liturgy of the Word.